abhikjain360/abhikjain360.github.io/content/2021-02-04-Writing a JSON Parser in Rust: Part 1.md

 +++

 One of the best ways to get started with parsing strings in a particular programming language is to write a JSON parser, so that's what we will do.
 I don't care terribly about performance, but the code should be easy to write, and written well enough for me to understand when I re-read it again (it often happens that I code so terribly bad or don't document enough that I am not able to understand what I wrote, I am sure you must have had same experience before 😝).

-> In case you want to jump to code directly, the completed code can be found [here][Github Link].
+In case you want to jump to code directly, the completed code can be found [here][Github Link].

+> Note that if you want a really good and feature complete JSON parser, try out [serde][Serde JSON].

 ### Why use Rust ?